Gastown

 Gastown is the original settlement that became the core of the city of Vancouver, British Columbia, Canada, and a national historic site and a neighbourhood in the northwest section of the Downtown Eastside, adjacent to Downtown Vancouver.

-Its historical boundaries – the waterfront (now Water Street and the CPR tracks), Carrall Street, Hastings Street, and Cambie Street – followed the borders of the 1870 townsite survey, the proper name and postal address of which was Granville, B.I. ("Burrard Inlet").
+Its historical boundaries – the waterfront (now Water Street and the CPR tracks), Carrall Street, Hastings Street, and Cambie Street – followed the borders of the 1870 townsite survey, the proper name and postal address of which was Granville, BI ("Burrard Inlet").
 The official boundary does not include most of Hastings Street except for the Woodward's and Dominion Buildings, and stretches east past Columbia Street, to the laneway running parallel to the west side of Main Street.

 History

 View of Gastown from Carrall and Water Street in 1886.
 Named after John Deighton, Gastown was Vancouver's first downtown core.

 Gastown was Vancouver's first neighbourhood and was named for "Gassy" Jack Deighton, a Yorkshire seaman, steamboat captain and barkeep who arrived in 1867 to open the area's first saloon.
-He was famous for his habit of talking at length (or "gassing") and the area around his saloon came to be known as "Gassy's town," a nickname that evolved to "Gastown."
-The town soon prospered as the site of Hastings Mill sawmill, seaport, and quickly became a general centre of trade and commerce on Burrard Inlet as well as a rough-and-rowdy resort for off-work loggers and fishermen as well as the crews and captains of the many sailing ships which came to Gastown or Moodyville, on the north side of the inlet (which was a dry town) to load logs and timber.
+He was famous for his habit of talking at length (or "gassing") and the area around his saloon came to be known as Gassy's town, a nickname that evolved to Gastown.
+The town soon prospered as the site of Hastings Mill sawmill, a seaport, and quickly became a general centre of trade and commerce on Burrard Inlet, as well as a rough-and-rowdy resort for off-work loggers and fishermen as well as the crews and captains of the many sailing ships which came to Gastown or Moodyville, on the north side of the inlet (which was a dry town) to load logs and timber.

-In the 1960s, citizens became concerned with preserving Gastown's distinctive and historic architecture, which like the nearby Chinatown and Strathcona was scheduled to be demolished to build a major freeway into the city's downtown.
-A campaign led by businesspeople and property owners, as well as the counterculture and associated political protestors gained traction to save Gastown.
-Henk F. Vanderhorst, a Dutch immigrant to Canadian citizen, opened the 'Exposition Gallery', an art gallery on Water Street which started, flourished and encouraged a flow of other fledgling business startups to boom in the Gastown core.
-His influence with the revitalization of Gastown was acknowledged in 1976 by being awarded 'The First Pioneer Citizen of Gastown' award by Mayor Art Phillips.
-"A key to the city".
-Vanderhorst's efforts, in part, pressured the civic, provincial and federal governments to declare Gastown a historical site, protecting its heritage buildings to this day.
+In the 1960s, citizens became concerned with preserving Gastown's distinctive and historic architecture, which, like the nearby Chinatown and Strathcona, was scheduled to be demolished to build a major freeway into the city's downtown.
+A campaign led by businesspeople and property owners, as well as the counterculture and associated political protestors, gained traction to save Gastown.
+Henk F. Vanderhorst, a Dutch immigrant to Canadian citizen, opened the "Exposition Gallery", an art gallery on Water Street which started, flourished and encouraged a flow of other fledgling business startups to boom in the Gastown core.
+His influence with the revitalization of Gastown was acknowledged in 1976 by being awarded "The First Pioneer Citizen of Gastown" award by Mayor Art Phillips.
+Vanderhorst's efforts, in part, pressured the civic, provincial and federal governments to declare Gastown a historic site, protecting its heritage buildings to this day.

 Gastown was designated a National Historic Site of Canada in 2009.